wp-blocks/cf7-antispam/readme.txt

 This is **required for advanced text statistical analysis**, without this B8 filter will couldn't be enabled.

 ==Antispam Available Tests==
-- It is verified that the mail is sent through the cf7 module protecting the form with an encrypted unique hash
-- Browser Fingerprinting
+✅ Browser Fingerprinting
-- Language checks (Geo-ip, http headers and browser - crosschecked)
+✅ Language checks (Geo-ip, http headers and browser - crosschecked) ✅ Honeypot
+✅ Honeyform*
+✅ DNS Blacklists
-- Blacklists (with automatic ban after N failed attempts, user defined ip exclusion list)
+✅ Blacklists (with automatic ban after N failed attempts, user defined ip exclusion list) ✅ Hidden fields with encrypted unique hash
-- Time elapsed (with min/max values)
+✅ Time elapsed (with min/max values)
-- Prohibited words in message/email and user agent
+✅ Prohibited words in message/email and user agent
-- DNS Blacklists
-- Honeypot
-- Honeyform*
-- B8 statistical "Bayesian" spam filter
+✅ B8 statistical "Bayesian" spam filter

 But why are there so many tests?
 Because there are so many types of bots, e.g. the phantom-based bot fails with fingerprinting but is clever with honeypots or the python-written bot fails honeypots but is proficient with metadata forgery!